Aggregate Industries owns Straitgate Farm. The tenant farmers run a successful dairy operation.

 In 2017, AI submitted revised planning applications to quarry Straitgate DCC/3944/2017 and transport as-dug material 23 miles for processing at Hillhead Quarry near Uffculme DCC/3945/2017.
 The applications were for 1.06 million tonnes of saleable material, to be extracted in campaigns over 10-12 years.

-In 2022, AI submitted an appeal, which, following a Public Inquiry the same year, was allowed in 2023
+In 2022, AI submitted an appeal, which, following a Public Inquiry the same year, was allowed by the Planning Inspectorate in 2023.

 Dates